cpvalente/ontime/DEVELOPMENT.md

 - __Create a local build__ by running `pnpm build`, this will populate local dependencies
 - __Run dev mode__ by running `pnpm dev` or `pnpm dev:electron` to get the electron window

+### Cloud debugging

+The cloud uses a rout prefix to find stages, that is passed in by the docker container on the environment variable `ROUTER_PREFIX`
+To test this locally first build the ui and use the command `pnpm dev:prefix`

 ### Debugging backend